Academic Satisfactory Progress

 Full-Time Requirements

-You should register for 12 or more credits to be considered full-time if you are an undergraduate student.
-If you are a graduate student, you should register for 10 or more credits.
 It is important to note that differing criteria and standards for full-time enrollment exist for eligibility in certain programs.
-Consult the Financial Aid Office for its requirements on satisfactory student progress.
+Consult the Office of Student Financial Aid (OSFA) for its requirements on satisfactory student progress.
 The tuition schedule does not reflect full-time credit requirements for loan deferments, teaching assistantships or other programs.

 Postbaccalaureate Students